loicrouillermonay/BSA2021_Google/README.md

                                [  0,   0,   0,   0,   3, 129]
 ```

-So we chose to take this model and deploy it.
+So this model was chosen.
+This is the one we will do the final training with.
+And if this were to be the final model, the group would have re-trained it from 0 on the entire data set without excluding 20% of the data that is in the test dataset.

 ### Deployment

-For deployment, we created a simple Flask API that loads the model and predicts a sentence.
+For deployment, a simple Flask API was created that loads the model and predicts a sentence when receiving a request.
 The API is in the folder "api" of this GitHub repository.
-We then Dockerized the API and published it on Docker Hub.
-Afterward, we created an Azure Container instance, imported the Docker Flask API on Docker Hub and voilà.
+The API was Dockerized and published on Docker Hub.
+Afterward, an Azure Container instance was created, where the Docker Container containing the Flask API with the model was imported and voilà.

 A big lesson learned was that we could not run our docker container on clouds for a long time because we had Docker on the new macOS with Apple M1 chips.
 The Docker container architecture was in arm64, and it was not supported on Azure, and Google Cloud Run instances.
 It sounds simple, but it took a long time to understand because no error message logs understood and targeted this problem.

-The team did not stop there, and we created a first frontend release in the folder of the same name in the GitHub repository or created a web application with the Python library "Streamlit" that we then hosted on Heroku.
+The team did not stop there, first frontend release that is in the folder of the same name in the GitHub repository was deployed.
+It was created with the Python library "Streamlit".
+The application is hosted on Heroku.
 From this interface, it is possible to fill a sentence in a text input, and a request is sent to the API to have an answer in a very user-friendly and interactive way.

 ## 4. Bibliography